Jay Soni

-Jay Soni is an Indian actor and host who is known for his work in Hindi television.
+Jay Soni (born 1986) is an Indian actor and host who is known for his work in Hindi television.
 He is mainly known for his role in television show Sasural Genda Phool.
 He was also a contestant on reality shows like Jhalak Dikhhla Jaa 5 and Nach Baliye 7.
 He made his digital debut with Vikram Bhatt's web series Twisted 3.